Where We Be

 to be looking in the right direction and can see it

-calving before the sound reaches you.
-Otherwise,
+calving before the sound reaches your ears.

 We loved hearing the ice crack as if the whole